backpackerhh/blog-posts/clgujdkxx000009le40z05oh4.md

 However, I have been using version managers in other languages that I work with more regularly for years, such as [RVM](https://rvm.io/) for Ruby or [NVM](https://github.com/nvm-sh/nvm) for JavaScript.

-On my local machine with Ubuntu 22.04 I have Python 3.10.6 installed, but I needed Python 3.9 to run locally with [SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) a lambda function I've been working on lately, as that was the latest version supported by AWS.
+On my local machine with Ubuntu 22.04 I have Python 3.10.6 installed, but I needed Python 3.9 to run locally with [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) a Lambda function I've been working on lately, as that was the latest version supported by AWS.

 > Note: Last week [AWS Lambda added support for Python 3.10](https://aws.amazon.com/about-aws/whats-new/2023/04/aws-lambda-python-3-10/).